wyjhxq/AptaBlocks/README.md

 ## Input file format
 1. All sequences are from 5'- -3'
-2. 'Aptamer' is a keyword to indicate the following is the sequence of an aptamer+stikcy bridge
+2. `Aptamer` is a keyword to indicate the following is the sequence of an aptamer+stikcy bridge
-3. 'ssRNA' is a keyword to indicate the following is a ssRNA + stikcy bridge
+3. `ssRNA` is a keyword to indicate the following is a ssRNA + stikcy bridge
-4. 'dsRNA' is a keyword to indicate the following is a dsRNA + stikcy bridge
+4. `dsRNA` is a keyword to indicate the following is a dsRNA + stikcy bridge
-5. '*' indicates known bases and 'x' denotes unknown sticky bridge sequences
+5. `*` indicates known bases and `x` denotes unknown sticky bridge sequences
 6. sticky bridges need to be complementary in the input file

 ### Input file examples